The Healthy Living Plan Blog using Logosynthesis®

 A Fair Chance to Succeed

-The world should be fair.
+We should all have a fair chance to succeed.
 Justin Trudeau was asked about his number one priority for the next two years at a recent Women in the World convention.
-He acknowledged that there was a lot to be done but the big one was around fairness, stating a desire that ‘everyone has a fair chance to succeed in Canada. … Everything I can do, everything we can do, to shift the world in the right direction continues to be something that I … Read More
+He acknowledged that there was a lot to be done but the big one was around fairness, stating a desire that ‘everyone has a fair chance to succeed in Canada. … Everything I can do, everything we can do, to shift the world in the right direction continues to … Read More

 My Canada.
 Creating Space for Success.

 An interesting debate is heating up in Canada between the government and the self-employed.
-The Liberal platform states ‘We’ll ask the wealthiest 1% to pay a bit more so middle class families can pay less’.
+Canada is looking to create space for success for all.
+So the Liberal platform states ‘We’ll ask the wealthiest 1% to pay a bit more so middle class families can pay less’.
 It goes on to say: ‘Our plan to help middle class Canadians: Create jobs.
 Strengthen the economy.
 Grow the middle class.’
-When Bill Morneau introduced the proposed changes to make this happen, they proposed that they would close three ‘loopholes’ that allowed wealthy Canadians to … Read More
+Bill Morneau introduced the proposed changes to make this happen.
+He proposed that … Read More

 Creating Space for Gender Equality

-We all react.
+The topic of gender equality can trigger reactions.
+Gender equality impacts all of us!
 I have surrounded myself with great, intelligent men.
 I consider them my peers, I value their insight and I rely on their counsel.
-Yet they frustrate me with their decisiveness and their different perspectives.
+Yet this group can frustrate me with their decisiveness and their different perspectives.
 I react.
 In turn, they react to my impatience and frustration – sometimes with avoidance, sometimes with frustration.
 Bottom line – we don’t maximize our effectiveness.
-Through my work with Logosynthesis, I have come to appreciate that the exercise is for me to … Read More
+Through my work with … Read More

 Culture.
 In our hearts and soul.